Administration API

 }

-# Call using the Swagger portal
+# Call using the Swagger Portal

-- The response of the Modyo platform.
+• The response from the Modyo platform.

-) and the attributes of each object in the collection contain information relevant to the queried resource.
-In the example, the name of the campaign (name
+The JSON response corresponds to a list (or collection) of email campaigns (campaigns) and the attributes of each object in the collection contain information relevant to the queried resource.
+In the example, the campaign name (name), the last date it was sent (last_sent), or whether this campaign was segmented or not (segments_enabled).

-Apart from the list, you can also see an object called meta
+Apart from the collection, you can see an object called meta that contains information about the pagination of this resource.

 GET /messaging/campaigns/{campaign_id}/deliveries Campaign deliveries list

-In this way, a request can be made to view the information specific to the campaign deliveries of the campaign called “Test campaign 01", passing in the campaign_id
+This way, you can make a request to see the specific information of the campaign deliveries of the campaign called "Test campaign 01", passing the corresponding campaign ID in the campaign_id parameter (in this case it is 15):

-curl -X GET https://test.modyo.com/api/admin/messaging/campaigns/15/deliveries -H 'Authorization: Bearer 8c280c01fc13361aabb1183bb41b4b82faab23e990148c91406bbf5e452ab56'
+curl -X GET https://test.modyo.com/api/admin/messaging/campaigns/15/deliveries -H 'Authorization: Bearer 8c280cc01fc13361aabb1183bb41b4b82faab23e990148c91406bbf5e452ab56'

-Similar to the previous example, the response will look like this
+Similar to the previous example, the response will look like this:

 {